How To Get Franchise Leads

 Once you are ready to start driving leads, understand that here are some common places that leads are generated: Existing Customers, Trade Shows, Online, Portals, and Brokers.

 1. Existing Customers

-Existing customers are by far the cheapest way to acquire new franchisees.
+Existing customers are by far the cheapest way to generate new franchise leads and acquire new franchisees.
 A simple sign in your shop can go a long way.
 Also, if you have a customer name, email, or phone number list, you can easily upload that to Facebook and run a small campaign at $5-$10 / day going after that audience with relatively good results.

 2. Franchise Trade Shows

 Going to franchise related trade shows is one of the more traditional ways to acquire new franchisees.
 These can be expensive, but there are still a lot of people who go shows like IFA to learn more about various franchises.

 These days roughly half of all franchise sales originated online.
 That means that more and more, investors are starting their research online through search engines like Google and Bing as well as gaining awareness through social media platforms like Facebook and Instagram.
 If you advertise correctly online, you can drive great quality leads for around $30 a piece.
 This is what we do as an ad agency.

 4. Franchise Portals